renepacchaux/huntington-bank-pavilion/README.md

 At first glance, it seemed that the previous design included the use of a template, to a large extent.
 As a result, any search engine algorithm would seem to put forth scattered results.

 Why reach there?
 As a UX Team, we wanted to make sure we were aware of the user’ experience at the absolute beginning.
-A mobile task may start with a text, a crowded room request,or any other number of circumstances.
+A mobile task may start with a text, a crowded room request, or any other number of circumstances

-The UX team got to work.
-We were wading through organic search, at first.
-A templatized ticketing website as ticket booth, we started to think about what the user would need.
----
+#####  What the user would need to buy tix
 Among our group, onboarding and walkthroughs seemed to be peaking in popularity.
 Would we hit the mark to start with a tour of all features?
 With this at top of mind,I had begun to risk away my 1/4 of the team synthesis.
 I failed to get comfortable with comprehensive with the user flow.
 I knew it and tried immediately to move past it.